huangshijie/bootstrap-select-pagination/README.md

 bootstrap-select-pagination
 ================

-Based on bootstrap-select, version 1.12.2.
+Based on <a href="https://github.com/silviomoreto/bootstrap-select">bootstrap-select</a>, version 1.12.2.

 Modify source code, with the premise that keep the original function I do very little work to make it support pagination.